dpiponi/dice-nine/README.md

 ```
 def f(a, d):
+  # Roll `a` attack dice counting the number
+  # of each type.
   actions = lazy_bincount(a @ d(6), 7)

+  # Roll `d` defense dice removing any matches from
+  # from the attack dice.
   for i in d @ d(6):
     actions[i] = max(actions[i] - 1, 0)

+  # Find the largest of the uneliminated dice.
   if reduce_all(actions == 0):
     result = 0
   else:
     result = last(actions > 0)
+  # And count any sixes beyond the first.
   boons = max(actions[6] - 1, 0)
   return (result, boons)
 ```